saa23/ecommerce-business-insight-dashboard/README.md

 - **order_purchase_month** in order_payments table
 - states and cities location using their full name instead of codes in order_reviews, order_states, and orders tables

+At the data processing stage (tab sheet *`warehouse`* in `ecommerce-dashboard.xlsx` file), single cell reporting is demonstrated by utilizing LET and HSTACK functions as the core functions while also using other functions such as: SUMIFS, COUNTIFS, AVERAGEIFS, etc.

 All the rest is using features of excel to build the visualization and interactivity.
 Last but not least arranged the layout well to build a dashboard which is tidy, compact, and pleasing to the eye.

 # 3. Result Previews and Insights